ujuadimora-dev/Afrik-kitchen/README.md

 As a Site Owner, I want users to verify their email when registering an account so that I can ensure that a valid email address is being used.

-As a site owner, I would like the allauth pages customized to that they fit in with the sites styling

 **EPIC 4 - Menu**

-As a staff user, I want to be able to create a new menu when we have new dishes to offer
+As a staff user, I want to be able to add/create a new menu when we have new dishes to offer

 As a user, I would like to be able to view menus so that I can decide if I would like to dine at the restaurant